wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary>Example</summary>
 *Beau is running away from a troll.
-He rolls his movement and the referee rolls the troll's movement.
-Beau gets 17 and the troll gets 13, this means beau is out of reach in another location of his choice.
+He rolls his movement and gets 17, this is higher than 15 and means that beau is out of reach in another location of his choice.
 However, Gretchen, Beau's ally, rolled 12.
 That means she hasn't escaped the troll, and both of them will have to keep fighting in the next room the dungeon.*
 </details>

 <ins>Armor</ins> is the amount of damage you ignore on each attack, to a minimum of 1.